sagar-shah/Artificial-Intelligence-Projects/N-Queens/README.txt

 Goal:

 Implement the fastest possible N-queens algorithm that gives a valid solution for the largest value of N given 1 minute of execution time.
+The nrooks-final.py contains code for both n-rooks as well as n-queens.

 Other:
 Code also includes other tasks that were required for the assignment.
 Details for these tasks are given in the pdf titled a0.pdf.